satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 prior to publication, but in our proposed post-publication review process that is focused on improving scientific rigor and embracing open discourse, reviewer anonymity is less relevant.
-Some journals have already adopted aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One) and these problems and solutions have been discussed in scientific blogs (http://futureofscipub.wordpress.com).
+Some journals have already implemented aspects of our proposed system (e.g., Frontiers, BioMed Central, Science, PNAS, PLoS One) and these problems and solutions have been discussed in scientific blogs (http://futureofscipub.wordpress.com).
 Initially, our full proposal could be implemented as a part of the post-publication system, alongside a more traditional anonymous peer review system (e.g., Atmospheric Chemistry and Physics, atmos-chem-phys.net).
 As scientists gain familiarity and journals gain experience with our proposed system, it could be refined and improved.

+For published articles that garner overwhelming feedback, it could make it impossible to extract relevant, interesting and constructive criticism.
+While social technologies such as Facebook and blogs have had a profound impact on people’s interactions, their comment histories and threads still consist of a primarily linear, chronological sequence of unfiltered text.
+The discussion interfaces of stackoverflow and mathoverflow attempt to organize and prioritize such information (using voting metrics), but do so in a manner that is not familiar to a general readership.
+Our proposed interface learns from and improves upon these specialized interfaces to filter and highlight useful and relevant feedback.

+In the long run, the review process should not be limited to publication, but should be engaged throughout the process of research, from inception through planning, execution, and documentation (Butler, 2005; see Figure 1).
+This would facilitate collaborative research and mirror opensource project development closely.
+Such a process would also ensure that optimal decisions are taken at every stage in the evolution of a project thus improving the quality of any scientific investigation.
+The proposed system can integrate collaborative authoring, editing, reviewing and discussion of scientific ideas and investigations.
+Furthermore, since this system captures a timeline of activity related to this collaborative process, one can tag any stage of this process and citations can be made to specific versions of an evolving article.

 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing